For my final project I presented a bus application whose aim was to help choosing the bus as a travel option a little easier for potential travelers.

 High-fidelity prototype, styleguide and UI kit

-I designed a high-fidelity prototype in Figma.
-Alongside this a styleguide was developed, with colours, typography, iconography and a UI kit.
-I used Zeplin in order to hand the project over to development.
+I designed a high-fidelity prototype in Figma and also styleguide and UI kit.
+I used Zeplin as a tool to potentially hand the project over for development.

 Usability review